-The Home Renovation Incentive (HRI) scheme enables homeowners or landlords to claim tax relief on repairs, renovations or improvement work that is carried out on their main home or rental property.
+The Home Renovation Incentive (HRI) scheme let homeowners, landlords and local authority tenants claim tax relief on repairs, renovations or improvement work that was carried out on their main home or rental property.
 The works must have been completed by a tax-compliant contractor and were subject to 13.5% VAT.
-With effect from 1 January 2017, HRI has been extended to local authority tenants who have written consent from the local authority to carry out the works.

 The HRI is paid in the form of a tax credit at 13.5% of qualifying expenditure, which can be set against your income tax over 2 years.
 This effectively reduces the rate of VAT to zero on qualifying work, up to a value of €30,000.

 To qualify for the HRI as an owner-occupier, the work must be carried out on your principal private residence.
-As noted above, landlords can qualify in respect of work done on their rental properties.
+Landlords can qualify for work done on their rental properties.
 These rental properties must be occupied by a tenant and registered with the Residential Tenancies Board within six months of the work being completed.

-If you are a homeowner or a landlord, you must be up to date with your obligations under the Local Property Tax.
+If you are a homeowner or a landlord, you must be up to date with your Local Property Tax.

 Any contractor you use must be participating in the HRI scheme.
 This means they are registered for Value Added Tax (VAT) in Ireland and are tax-compliant.
 You can see if your contractor is a HRI qualifying contractor by checking HRI online in Revenue’s myAccount before the work begins, to see if they have entered details of the works to be completed at your home.
 If several contractors, such as a builder, a plumber and an electrician, carry out qualifying work on your home or rental property, you can combine the cost of the works to make up the minimum qualifying amount – see 'Rates' below.

-The type of work that qualifies for the HRI is repair, renovation or improvement work that is subject to VAT at 13.5%.
-This includes extensions, garages and attic conversions; the supply and fitting of kitchens, bathrooms and built-in wardrobes; fitting of windows; garden landscaping; plumbing, tiling, rewiring, plastering and painting.
+The type of work that qualifies for the HRI is any repair, renovation or improvement work that is subject to VAT at 13.5%.
+This includes extensions, garages and attic conversions; the supply and fitting of kitchens, bathrooms and built-in wardrobes; fitting of windows; garden landscaping; plumbing, tiling, rewiring, insulating, plastering and painting.